m4rkw/touchid-remote/README.md

 $ curl http://localhost:61111 -H "Auth: key1"
 ````

-Replace "key1" with configured secret for key1.
-When you execute this command
+Replace "key1" with your configured secret for key1.
+When you execute this
-you should see a touch2sudo prompt, if this is successfully validated the output
+command you should see a touch2sudo prompt, if this is successfully validated
-of the curl command will be the value of key2.
+the output of the curl command will be the value of key2.

 7) Add this line to the top of /etc/pam.d/sudo (but after the #%PAM-1.0
 bangline):